 - typically, lesions appear hyperintense while acute haemorrhage occasionally appears hypointense

-- endometriomas with high T1 signal characteristically do not show loss of signal on T1 fat suppressed sequence, which is important to differentiate from mature cystic teratoma of the ovary
+- endometriomas with high T1 signal characteristically do not show loss of signal on T1 fat suppressed sequence, which is important for differentiating it from mature cystic teratoma of the ovary

 - variable restricted diffusion